This Poet's Corner

 Similes and Symbols

-before passing over to that Island
+Before passing over to that island,

-the simile of another we proudly passed.
+A simile for another we proudly passed.

-in both memory and the mind’s eye.
+In both memory and the mind’s eye.

-of just what we symbolized.
+And what we symbolized.

 Mother of Exiles reminding us

-huddled masses yearning to breath free…”
+Your huddled masses yearning to breath free…

 Alike yet unlike the place beside her;

-sunset gates held ajar with a doorstop.
+Sunset gates held ajar with a doorstop.

 She had always been firmly rooted,